-AvoDerm Natural Vegetarian Formula canned dog food earns the Advisor’s second lowest tier rating of 2 stars.
+AvoDerm Natural Vegetarian Formula canned dog food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-AvoDerm Natural Vegetarian is a meatless canned dog food claimed to meet AAFCO nutrient profiles for all life stages.
+AvoDerm Natural Vegetarian is a meatless canned dog food claimed to meet AAFCO nutrient profiles for adult maintenance.

 AvoDerm Natural Vegetarian Formula Adult